timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 [^1]: (J) Also now thinking about this in relation to valuation studies, because of course.
 [^2]: A "clinamen" is an inclination or deviation from an otherwise straight path; an unpredictable/spontaneous element introduced to an otherwise deterministic system.
 [^3]: (J) For example, my (repeated) insistance that this program will not handle randomisation or card drawing, but/and require a physical tarot deck to use.
+[^4]: (J) This will be important in, for example, representing and using numerical correspondences (multiples of the same number), or sequential runs.
+[^5]: (J) Good for "distant reading" of a spread, i.e. if there's a massive heap of Minor Arcana from the wands suit, for example, that's probably important.
+At the same time, two of the same suit in close proximity might "amplify" each other.
-[^4]: (J) We might also want to constrain the file size, in line with permacomputing etc.
+[^6]: (J) We might also want to constrain the file size, in line with permacomputing etc.
-[^5]: (J) We want to use the structure of the EAV model itself to make a procedural argument about how tarot "works"; the choice of entities, attributes and their relationships should reflect a coherent perspective.
+[^7]: (J) We want to use the structure of the EAV model itself to make a procedural argument about how tarot "works"; the choice of entities, attributes and their relationships should reflect a coherent perspective.